Meaganspoon25/car-sales-and-inventory/README.md

 #### Appointment List
 The Appointment List displays all appointment database entries marked with a status of "created".
 The getData function engages an asynchronous fetch of this data by sending a GET request to http://localhost:8080/api/appointments/ .
 If the Service API returns a successful response of response.ok being true, the data is extracted from the response and filtered for only "created" status entries.
 The result is re-rendered to be displayed in the page's table.

+Note the VIP column:  This is using the fetchVipVins function, which fetches the current automobile list through the Inventory API by sending a GET request to http://localhost:8100/api/automobiles/ .
+A new array is created containing only the VINs of each automobile, which is then passed to create a new "set" object, stripping away duplicate VINs.
+Now we have the state vipVins which holds the filtered information.

+In the JSX, the mapping generates a row for each iteration of the filtered (created status) appointment list.
+It checks the vipVins list if it "has" the current row's vin.
+If it does, "Yes ⭐" is displayed.
+If not, a simple "No".
+We hope the emoji is useful for catching the staff's eyes.

 Note the Date and Ttime columns:  Admittedly a bit tricky to set up, the date-time field is split into two columns for viewer ease.
 The initial date-time value is formed by creating a date object, then manipulating the object to display the specific information.
 The formattedDate has is currently configured to ignore a 0 infront of the month and day number display.

 Note the Cancel and Finish buttons:  We have an updateAppointmentStatus function to send a PUT request to a specific appointment through http://localhost:8080/api/appointments/${appointmentId}/ .
 The PUT is designed to send the update request containing only the specific appointment's status of "cancelled" or "finished" depending on which button is selected.
 As the buttons are clicked and the status receipt is confirmed, the list is updated.
 As these appointments are no longer under the status of "created", they will not be included in this filtered list page.